 Another tradition, which reminds me of Cinderella, is where the girl goes to the party in flat heeled shoes and trades them in for high heels, which the father may put on her as part of the ceremony.

 Feel free to share your Quinceañeras traditions in the comments below.

-This artilce was posted on Friday, November 11th, 2011 at 10:05 pm and is filed under Argentina, Birthdays, Colombia, Costa Rica, Countries & Cultures, Cuba, Customs and Traditions, Dominican Republic, Ecuador, Guatemala, Hispanic, Holidays Around the World, Mexico, Puerto Rico, Quince, Quinceaneras, USA, Uruguay, Venezuela.
+This article was posted on Friday, November 11th, 2011 at 10:05 pm and is filed under Argentina, Birthdays, Colombia, Costa Rica, Countries & Cultures, Cuba, Customs and Traditions, Dominican Republic, Ecuador, Guatemala, Hispanic, Holidays Around the World, Mexico, Puerto Rico, Quince, Quinceaneras, Uruguay, USA, Venezuela.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

 Leave a Reply